Get Renew.org Weekly Emails

 Worship Leader Q&A: How Do You Lead the Skeptic?

 *Editor’s Note: Not everyone who comes to church is convinced that the worship songs are true.
 Songs about God’s goodness and faithfulness strike some people as a mismatch to their experience.
-Recently I got to host a conversation with four worship leaders about how to lead people in worship who are skeptical about God or the church.
+I hosted a conversation with four worship leaders about how to lead people in worship who are skeptical about God or the church.
 The four worship ministers were Corey Scott of Springfield, MO; Dave Stovall of Franklin, TN; Luke McCoy of Marion, IA; and Shawn Frazier of Murfreesboro, TN.
 For previous conversations with these worship leaders, click here and here

 Q: Have you noticed any increased cynicism toward God and/or the church?
 If so, what do you think is behind that?